tboy1337/Windows-Package-Manager/README.md

 Contributions are welcome!
 Please fork the repo and submit a pull request.

-1. Fork the project
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a pull request

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details.

----

-Built with ❤️ by tboy1337 | 2025